• Lassie Web: Movies/Other Media

 Don't Be Fooled!: Someone on e-Bay is selling a DVD called Lassie's Christmas Adventure or Lassie's Christmas Story.
 There is no photo of this DVD packaging or labeling ever shown.
 Due to the running time the seller attributes to the DVD, it sounds as if he/she is selling The Painted Hills under an alternate title (there is a Christmas scene in The Painted Hills)!
 Someone has recently confirmed to me that this is The Painted Hills.

-Cinar's Animal Planet Lassie Series on DVD
+Cinar's Lassie Series on DVD

 VIDEOTAPES: